thebadsektor/se2024-almodal-escano/README.md

 This project was built from [Original Project Name](https://github.com/varmahes2/votesystem/tree/master), created by varmahes2.
 You can view the original repository [here](https://github.com/varmahes2/votesystem/tree/master).

 ## License

-This project is licensed under the GNU General Public License (GPL).
-Please refer to the LICENSE file for more details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).